Abdillahi Mohamed Duale: Minister of Foreign Affairs (2006–2010)

 In early August 2006, Somaliland underwent ministerial changes in which Abdillahi Mohamed Duale was appointed as Foreign Minister and Edna Adan Ismail left the post.

 Duale was responsible for advancing Somaliland's diplomatic outreach and the international campaign for recognition.

 In 2007, Duale held talks with U.S. Ambassador to Kenya Michael Ranneberger and U.S. Assistant Secretary of State for African Affairs Jendayi Frazer.

 In January 2008, as part of President Dahir Riyale Kahin’s delegation, Duale paid an official visit to the United States, where the Somaliland team met senior officials from the State Department, USAID, the Department of Defense, and the National Security Council.
 During that visit, Subcommittee on Africa and Global Health chair Donald M. Payne refused to meet the Somaliland delegation.

 In June 2009, U.S. Representative Donald M. Payne invited the Somaliland government to testify before the House Subcommittee on Africa and Global Health.
 Somaliland Foreign Minister Duale initially accepted the invitation, but later withdrew because the hearing—titled “Somalia: Prospects for Lasting Peace and a Unified Response to Extremism and Terrorism”—also included Transitional Federal Government Foreign Minister Mohamed Omaar and Puntland President Dr. Abdirahman Mohamed Mohamud.
 Duale requested a separate hearing for Somaliland, but the request was denied.

 In April 2009, Duale represented Somaliland internationally at the “State of Sovereignty” conference organized by Durham University's International Boundaries Research Unit.

 In June 2010, Duale publicly criticized the militia SSC and its chairman Suleiman Haglotosiye, describing them as terrorists.

 Later roles

 Since 2018, Duale has served as Somaliland's Special Envoy to the Intergovernmental Authority on Development (IGAD) and the African Union.

-In 2023 he was also listed as Director General of the Ministry of Environment and Climate Change of Somaliland.

 As of December 2024, he was serving as Somaliland's Special Envoy to the African Union (AU) and the Intergovernmental Authority on Development (IGAD).